-However, our more ambitious goal was to create a testbed for exploring creative design with interactive paper, giving the user complete control over the assignment of meaning to their gestures.
-We began with a basic structure, the musical staff, and a small set of gestures that it could recognize without specific training.
-Of these, the most important is scoping, which provides the user with a flexible set of techniques for specifying groups of musical objects, both with respect to each other and to the underlying score.
+However, our more ambitious goal was to create a testbed for exploring creative design with interactive paper, giving users complete control over the assignment of meaning to their gestures.
+We began with a basic structure, the musical staff, and a small set of gestures that Musink could recognize without training.
+Musink provides the user with a flexible set of scoping techniques for specifying groups of musical objects, both with respect to each other and to the underlying score.
 In addition, the user can draw any gesture, which Musink will either recognize or ignore.
 At any point in the future, the user can select a gesture and assign it a meaning on the computer, either a custom-made function or a pre-defined command.
 Musink tries to interpret similar gestures in the way, but the user retains control over the results.
-This notion of 'semi-structured delayed interpretation' gives users a powerful combination of complete freedom of expression when drawing musical ideas, while retaining the possibility of adding computational power at any time.
+This notion of 'semi-structured delayed interpretation' gives users a powerful combination of freedom of expression when drawing musical ideas, while retaining the possibility of adding computational power at any time.